Visiting Walt Disney World in January | magicintheplanning.com

 On top of that, many are choosing to travel differently these days.
 Quiet months have become popular due to runDisney events as well as other Disney events and promotions, while busier seasons have seen a downward trend in the last couple of years.

-Overall, most weekdays in January are going to be fairly low in terms of crowds.
+Overall, most weekdays in January are going to be fairly low to average in terms of crowds.
 That being said, it is worth noting that Disney World has been a bit busier these past few years during the months of January and February.
 Once seen as a “quiet” time to visit the parks, crowds have certainly picked up as many choose to take advantage of cooler temperatures and unique festivities throughout the resort.

 Ready to start planning your visit to Walt Disney World in January?